-In my PhD-research, I studied the idea of antiphase rowing, both in the lab and on the water.
-To be able to test crew coordination on the water, I developed my own measuring system using Arduino (i.e., open-source computer hardware and software that allows building digital devices and interactive objects).
+Inspired by my experiences in crew rowing, I wrote a proposal that was awarded the UMCG MSc-PhD grant to fund my PhD research on interpersonal coordination dynamics in crew rowing.
+I explored antiphase rowing, which is theoretically faster but had never been empirically tested on water.
+To be able to test crew coordination on the water, I developed and programmed the Remo measurement system.
 The finding that people are surprisingly well-able to row in a novel pattern, even trying for the very first time, furthered my curiosity to better understand how people can join their forces and learn from each other through joint action.
 Moreover, the reduction of boat velocity fluctuations when people alternate their strokes beautifully illustrates our potency to achieve more when complementing each other’s contributions.

 Overview of the dissertation